MarynaShavlak/dev-interview-hub/src/shared/lib/tests/TestAsyncThunk/README.md

 import { StateSchema } from '@/app/providers/StoreProvider';
 ```
 - `AsyncThunkAction`: A type from Redux Toolkit representing an asynchronous thunk action.
 - `axios`, `AxiosStatic`: The Axios HTTP client and its static type.
-Axios is mocked for testing purposes.
+The `jest.mock('axios')` function is used to mock Axios and its deep inner fields, ensuring that all aspects of Axios behavior can be controlled and tested.
 - `StateSchema`: Type representing the application's state structure, used for mocking the state during tests.